opensafely/documentation/docs/study-def.md

 )
 ```

-### Define the specific study definitions

 Within each `study_definition_*.py`, add the line `from common_variables import common_variables` near the top with the other imports.
-You then add `**common_variables` just before the final closing brackets at the end of the file.
+You then add `**common_variables` just before the final closing brackets at the end of the script.
 This approach can also use different index dates, that are then passed to variables in `common_variables.py`.

 `study_definition_copd.py`